Jon Hopkins: 2009–2013: Pure Scenius, film scores

-In June 2009 Hopkins was invited by Brian Eno to play some solo shows at the Luminous Festival at the Sydney Opera House.
-A few weeks prior to leaving, Eno asked Hopkins to join with himself, Underworld's Karl Hyde, Leo Abrahams, and the Sydney-based improv trio The Necks in the group "Pure Scenius", the planned finale for the Luminous Festival.
+In June 2009, Hopkins was invited by Brian Eno to play some solo shows at the Luminous Festival at the Sydney Opera House.
+A few weeks prior to leaving, Eno asked Hopkins to join with himself, Underworld's Karl Hyde, Leo Abrahams, and the Sydney-based improv trio the Necks in the group "Pure Scenius", the planned finale for the Luminous Festival.
 They then improvised music based on pre-planned themes, putting on three 1½-hour shows in the Opera House with Hyde on vocals.
 Pure Scenius was repeated a year later in Brighton, when Eno was curating the Brighton Festival.

-In 2009, Hopkins collaborated with Brian Eno and Leo Abrahams to score the Peter Jackson film The Lovely Bones.
+Also in 2009, Hopkins collaborated with Brian Eno and Leo Abrahams to score the Peter Jackson film The Lovely Bones.
 In early 2010, Hopkins composed the score for the short film Rob and Valentyna in Scotland directed by Eric Lynne, which won an honourable mention for the short film-making award at Sundance.
-Also in 2010 Hopkins was commissioned to create the soundtrack for the British science fiction film Monsters, which was directed by Gareth Edwards.
+Also in 2010, Hopkins was commissioned to create the soundtrack for the British science fiction film Monsters, which was directed by Gareth Edwards.
 To create the score, Hopkins partly used string parts performed by arranger Davide Rossi and guitar by Leo Abrahams.
 The soundtrack album was released on 29 November 2010 on Domino Records.
-In 2011 the score was nominated for an Ivor Novello Award for Best Original Score.
+In 2011, the score was nominated for an Ivor Novello Award for Best Original Score.

 2009–2012: Collaborations

 Hopkins collaborated with Tunng on the EP Seven Gulps of Air in 2009, which was commissioned by designer Christopher Kelly for London Fashion Week.
 Seven Gulps of Air was listed as one of Drowned in Sound's singles of the year.

-In 2010 Hopkins collaborated with Leo Abrahams and Brian Eno to create the album Small Craft on a Milk Sea.
+In 2010, Hopkins collaborated with Leo Abrahams and Brian Eno to create the album Small Craft on a Milk Sea.
 Released on Warp Records in late 2010, the album is based on a three-week session of improvisation wherein the artists recorded about six hours of material a day.

-In 2011 Hopkins collaborated with Scottish musician King Creosote to create the album Diamond Mine, which featured lyrics and vocals by Creosote sung over musical backdrops arranged and recorded by Hopkins.
+In 2011, Hopkins collaborated with Scottish musician King Creosote to create the album Diamond Mine, which featured lyrics and vocals by Creosote sung over musical backdrops arranged and recorded by Hopkins.
 The album was a culmination of about seven weeks of work spread over seven years of recording and collaboration, from whenever the two artists had the opportunity to get together.
 The album was released on 28 March 2011 to acclaim, which included a glowing review from NPR.
-On 19 July 2011 Hopkins and Anderson were announced as nominees for the 2011 Barclaycard Mercury Prize, which is annually awarded for best album from the United Kingdom and Ireland.
+On 19 July 2011, Hopkins and Anderson were announced as nominees for the 2011 Barclaycard Mercury Prize, which is annually awarded for best album from the United Kingdom and Ireland.

 Also in 2011, the EP Honest Words, a Hopkins collaboration with King Creosote, was released on Domino Records.
 In April 2012, this was followed by another collaboration with King Creosote: The Jubilee, also on Domino.

 Hopkins wrote the score for the 2013 film by Kevin Macdonald, How I Live Now.